Health Insurance in Alaska: A Complete Guide 2021

 The federal government heads the Alaska health insurance marketplace.
 The residents can use HealthCare.gov to enroll in the system.
 The state didn’t take federal funding to create a state marketplace of its own and left the responsibility to the federal government.

 There isn’t much choice when it comes to selecting medical insurance in Alaska.
 Since 2016, three insurance companies have left the state, leaving Moda and Premera as the only two companies offering insurance.
 In the Alaska Health Insurance Guide below, we will compare plans and providers to help you in making an informed decision.
+If you are looking for affordable health insurance outside of Alaska – make sure to check out our list of best health insurance providers in the US.

 List of Providers and Comparison of Plans